The Buddha describes the two behaviors that lead to suffering and rebirth in hell if not abandoned.

 nirayaṁ te upapajjare.

-Many who wear the |ochre::organic brown, color of Buddhist monk’s robes [kāsāva]| robe,
+Many who wear the |ochre::organic brown, color of Buddhist monk’s robes [kāsāva]| robe

 are unrestrained and |evil-natured::one who has had a long association of harmful mental qualities - of negligence, laziness, having many wishes, irrational application of mind, lack of situational awareness, having bad friends, pursuing bad habits [pāpadhamma]|;

-the evil-doer |re-arises::is reborn [upapajjati]| in hell.
+they |re-arise::is reborn [upapajjati]| in hell.

 Seyyo ayoguḷo bhutto,